 In accordance with the EMCA, 1999, all new projects must undergo environmental impact assessment so as to comply with the EIA Regulation, 2003.
 In addition the National Policy on Water Resources as well as the Water Rules established under the Water Act, 2002 calls for environmental impact assessment on water related projects for long term sustainability and acceptability by the beneficiaries.
 Water related project including sewage disposal are listed in the 2nd schedule of EMCA, 1999 as among project that should undergo EIA.
-The proposed intervention projects are expected to have an overall positive impact to the people and the environmental impacts that would require to be mitigated.
+The proposed intervention projects are expected to have an overall positive impact to the people and the environment.
+However, construction phases and certain aspects of the operations are anticipated to have environmental impacts that would require to be mitigated.
 This document entails an Environmental and Social Management Plan describing how these potential negative impacts will be avoided or mitigated.
 Environmental screening, assessments, and mitigation measures that might be necessary during the project planning, construction, and operational stages for the proposed have been identified.
 The magnitude of the projects justifies the ESIA to provide an Environmental and Social Management Plan (ESMP) for integration into implementation process.